 Jodhpur, the second largest city in Rajasthan (albeit pleasingly unspoiled by haphazard development), has a fascinating past.
 In case you were wondering, yes, it is where jodhpurs got their name from!
 These unusual pants were designed by the Maharaja of Jodhpur's son, Pratap Singh, and worn by his polo team when visiting the Queen of England in 1897.
 Jodhpur is famous for its blue buildings, which were originally painted to signify that they were occupied by Brahmins, the highest caste in India.

-This list of 12 top Jodhpur attractions and places to visit will give you a diverse experience of the city.
+This list of top Jodhpur attractions and places to visit will give you a diverse experience of the city.
+Jodhpur Heritage Walk conducts an immersive three to four hour guided tour through the city.
 If you have a spare day or two, visit nearby Bishnoi village or Osian, where you can see carved temples and go on a less-touristy camel safari.